Javier, Astros pitch 2nd no-hitter in World Series history

 Plus, they’d done this before: Javier, the starter in a combined no-hitter against the New York Yankees in June, was pulled with a no-hitter in progress after six innings and 97 pitches this time.

 Bryan Abreu, Rafael Montero and Pressly each followed with a hitless inning for the first combined no-hitter in postseason play.
-They totaled 14 strikeouts in ensuring this year’s championship will be decided this weekend back at Minute Maid Park.
+Astros arms totaled 14 strikeouts and three walks in ensuring this year’s championship will be decided this weekend back at Minute Maid Park.

 “That’s crazy, man,” Vázquez said.
 “It was special.”